irvinebroque/cloudflare-docs/content/analytics/analytics-engine/get-started.md

 LIMIT 10
 ```

-You can then perform the query using any HTTP client.
-Here is an example of doing it using cURL:
+Execute the query with any HTTP client, for example cURL:

 ```curl
 curl -X POST "https://api.cloudflare.com/client/v4/accounts/YOUR_ACCOUNT_ID/analytics_engine/sql" -H "Authorization: Bearer YOUR_API_TOKEN" -d "SELECT blob1 AS city, SUM(_sample_interval * double2) / SUM(_sample_interval) AS avg_humidity FROM WEATHER WHERE double1 > 0 GROUP BY city ORDER BY avg_humidity DESC LIMIT 10"
 ```

-Note that, for our initial version, blobs and doubles are accessed via names that have 1-based indexing.
-In the future, when developers will be able to name blobs and doubles in their binding, these names will also be available via the SQL API.

-Refer to the [SQL API docs](/analytics/analytics-engine/sql-api/) for more information on connecting to and querying SQL API and the [Workers Analytics Engine SQL Reference](/analytics/analytics-engine/sql-reference/) for a full list of supported SQL functionality.
+Blobs and doubles currently use 1-based indexing (`blob1`, `double1`, etc.).
+Refer to the [SQL API docs](/analytics/analytics-engine/sql-api/) and the [SQL reference](/analytics/analytics-engine/sql-reference/) for the supported syntax.

 ### Working with time series

-Workers Analytics Engine is optimized for powering time series analytics that can be visualized using tools like Grafana.
-Every event written from the runtime is automatically populated with a `timestamp` field.
-It is expected that most time series will round, and then `GROUP BY` the `timestamp`.
+Workers Analytics Engine automatically adds a `timestamp` field to every event so that you can build time series views.
+Most queries round and `GROUP BY` the timestamp.
 For example:

 ```sql
 SELECT